MerginMaps/docs/src/dev/ce-migration/index.md

  - `GLOBAL_STORAGE=10737418240` - workspace storage in bytes (10 GB in the example)

 :::tip
-New users can be created from Mergin Maps administration panel, by navigating to `<your_url>/admin`.
+New users can be created from <MainPlatformName /> administration panel, by navigating to `<your_url>/admin`.
 :::

- 7. Make sure projects volume mounts in `docker-compose` file still match (You can set up new volumes by following the [quick start guide](TODO:LINK)).
-Switch to new server version and postgres to at least version 12 (14 recommended) by running new docker containers:
+ 1. Make sure projects volume mounts in `docker-compose` file still match (You can set up new volumes by following the [quick start guide](../mergince/#how-to-deploy-mergin-maps-ce)).
+Switch to new server version and PostgreSQL to at least version 12 (14 recommended) by running new docker containers:
 ```bash
 $ docker-compose -f docker-compose.yml up
 ```

- 8. Restore backup from older postgres version, e.g.:
+ 1. Restore backup from older PostgreSQL version, e.g.:

 ```bash
 $ docker cp pg_backup.dump merginmaps-db:/tmp